Kimchi Reader uses a system of statuses to help you keep track of your vocabulary. There are four statuses you can assign to a word:

 You can customize the colors of the statuses in the settings (Appearance) and in the settings of the web extension.

 Check the import page for more information on how to import your vocabulary.
-You can import from various sources like Anki, LingQ, Migaku.
+You can import from various sources like Anki and LingQ.
 There is an additional "Text" importer that lets you import any kind of text you may have.

 You can export your word statuses in the stats page showing all your words statuses.
 There is a button to export the data in a CSV format.
 This page is accessible even without an active subscription.